mmphego/mmphego.github.io/_posts/2018-11-28-How-to-create-a-GitHub-pull-requests-from-the-CLI.md

 ---
 # How to create a GitHub pull requests from the CLI

-If like me, you create a lot pull requests in a day and annoyed of the idea of repeatedly visiting GitHub to create a PR - do not get me wrong the website is great and all, but it can be annoying sometimes having to leave your CLI and open your browser (which has serious implications on your productivity IMHO).
+If like me, you create a lot of pull requests in a day and annoyed of the idea of repeatedly visiting GitHub to create a PR - do not get me wrong the website is great and all, but it can be annoying sometimes having to leave your CLI and open your browser (which has serious implications for your productivity IMHO).

-I have a great solution for you, GitHub has a cool tool that you can use to create PR's and other things via CLI which is available to install depending on your architecture.
+I have a great solution for you, *GitHub* has a cool tool that you can use to create PRs and other things via CLI which is available to install depending on your architecture.

-**NOTE:** They (GitHub people) say it doesn't store you login details.
+**NOTE ON PRIVACY:** They (GitHub people) say it doesn't store your login details.

 ## Installing Hub
 [Hub is available on GitHub](https://github.com/github/hub) so you can download binaries, or install it from source.
-Unfortunately with `Ubuntu` you cannot easily apt-get it, you will need to download the binary and install it that way.
+Unfortunately, with `Ubuntu`, you cannot easily `apt-get` it, you will need to download the binary and install it that way.

-In this post I will detail the installation and usage.
+In this post, I will detail the installation and usage.

 ### Setup
 It is simple to install, see below: